Help shape a more resilient and sustainable future with an MSc in Water and Wastewater Engineering

 Why this course?

-Hear from Aphiwe Jikazana, who studied the Water and Wastewater MSc and continued on to her PhD at Cranfield
+Hear from Tapuwa Sahondo, who studied the Water and Wastewater MSc

-• Study a truly interdisciplinary course, which covers a balance of engineering, environmental science and risk management.
+• Study a truly interdisciplinary course, rooted in a system-level understanding of water and wastewater

 Informed by industry